Zenith Model 12-S-471 Console Radio (1940)

 immediately blown the 1-amp line fuse I installed under chassis.

-Of these three solutions—pilot lamps, transformer, or fuse—the fuse seemed easiest.
-The parts cost a couple of bucks at Radio Shack and took only a few minutes to install.
-Adding a line fuse is a good safety measure for all old radios.
+Of these three solutions—pilot lamps, transformer, or fuse—the fuse was easiest.
+The parts cost a couple of bucks at Radio Shack and took minutes to install.
+Adding a line fuse isn't a bad idea for all old radios, in fact.

 From: Phil Nelson